-By Mark Milburn - September 26th, 2018
+By Mark Milburn - July 10th, 2020

-Why I Chose to Attend Community College First
+Attending Community College First

 The community college courses I took helped me improve and reaffirm my abilities to write essays, build slide presentations, conduct research, and create the fundamental core learning components that I would repeatedly rely upon throughout my progress as a student.
-This helped me succeed at my community college as well as in my online classes at CSU-Global.
+This helped me succeed at my community college as well as in my online classes at CSU Global.

-Why I Chose CSU-Global to Complete My Degree
+Choosing CSU Global to Complete My Degree

-- Price: Tuition rates at CSU-Global are locked in and would not go up for as long as I was enrolled.
+- Price: Tuition rates at CSU Global are locked in and would not go up for as long as I was enrolled.
 Since I was receiving financial aid in addition to using my own money for textbooks, cost was very important to me.
-CSU-Global’s tuition is very competitively priced when compared with other major universities.
+CSU Global’s tuition is very competitively priced when compared with other major universities.

-- Location: I could continue my studies at CSU-Global even if I had to move out of the state of Colorado – which I did, in my last year as a student.
+- Location: I could continue my studies at CSU Global even if I had to move out of the state of Colorado – which I did in my last year as a student.

-How I Transferred to CSU-Global
+How I Transferred to CSU Global

 Completing This Stage of My Educational Journey